![]() |

 NOTE: I will use trail names when I can even though some of the names were bestowed after I actually met them.

 Day 2 - It turns out that I am the early riser of the group.
 I just can't sit around in the morning when there's hiking to do.
-Like day 1 the weather was great.
+Like day one the weather was great.
 I made good time.

-An AT critter crossing my path.
-The largest thing I've seen so far is a squirrel. |
+The largest thing I've seen so far is a squirrel.

 That night the rain came and I was glad to be in a shelter.

-Day 3 - On day three I caught up with Curry and walked with her for a while.
+Near the end of my hiking day I caught up with Curry and walked with her for a while.
 Along the way she christened me Little Hill because of the little hills I trained on near my home in Nebraska.
-We met up with Two Sticks (later rechristened Pack Flip).
+We met up with Two Sticks (later rechristened Pack Flip - he put his pack on by flipping it over his head).
 She was going to hike a long day up and over Blood Mountain.
 I seriously considered going with her but, when we stopped at my original goal for the day I reconsidered and decided to stick to my original plan and camp at Lance Creek.
 Looking back this was the right decision for me.
 Curry and Pack Flip moved on.

-A, so far, typical foggy day on the AT. |
+A, so far, typical foggy day on the AT.

 This was the first time I'd ever put up my tent on this AT attempt.

-Day 4 - It was a foggy, overcast day as I climbed up and over the ominously named Blood Mountain, the highest peak on the AT in Georgia.
+Day 4 - It was another foggy, overcast day as I climbed up and over the ominously named Blood Mountain, the highest peak on the AT in Georgia.
 Because of this there were no views this time and fewer people up top.
 Climbing the mountain wasn't nearly as tough as I remembered it but going down was just as hard, if not harder, than I remember.

-The Neel Gap shoe tree where quitters surrender their shoes. |
+The Neel Gap shoe tree where quitters surrender their shoes.

 Day 5 - This was the longest day on the AT so far.
 It was nearly eleven and a half miles with a crap ton of ups and downs.
 When I arrived at Low Gap shelter I was pooped.
 Crow was here along with Llama Mama.
 The whole family showed up here soon afterwards.

-Some views today before the fog and clouds came rolling back in. |
+Some views today before the fog and clouds came rolling back in.

 Day 6 - the last whole day on the trail before my first break was a relatively easy one to Blue Mountain shelter.
 It rained on and off this day and my rain coat got a workout.

-Just love the stacked stone. |
+Just love the stacked stone.

 This was, by far, the wettest day so far.
 Everything felt damp and wouldn't dry.